tuminoid/kisakone/doc/install/INSTALL.md

 For the purposes of this file, we'll assume the installation happens at the directory `.` and is accessible through `http://example.com/kisakone/`

-1. Extract and/or copy the extracted files to a location which is accessible through the web server you intend to use.
+1. `git clone` Kisakone files to a location which is accessible through the web server you intend to use.
 This should be the final location as well.
+Using a git clone enables you much easier upgrades than installing from a tarball.

 2. You need to make sure `config.php` in the installation root directory can be written to by the web server.

-3. Have a database available in mysql, or insert admin credentials to allow install script to create one for Kisakone.
+3. Have a database available in MySQL, or insert admin credentials to allow install script to create one for Kisakone.

 4. Access the page `doc/install/install.php` in the installation root using your browser,